 It’s a place that’s not only vital to local flora and fauna but to Hungary’s history and culture too, as the plains are where the roots of modern Hungarian traditions evolved from.

 Hortobágy is recognized as a UNESCO World Heritage Site and the protected region encompasses an area of 800 square kilometers.
 Visit the village of Hortobágy itself too to experience Hungarian folklore and to see displays of horsemanship from the locals.

 Our top recommended tour of Hortobágy National Park:

-The small town of Hévíz is famous in Hungary for being the site of the world’s second largest thermal lake.
+The small town of Hévíz is famous in Hungary for being the site of the world’s second-largest thermal lake.
 Anyone that has ever visited Hungary knows that the country is essentially built on thermal springs.

 One of the favorite past times of Hungarians is to sit back and relax in the many thermal spas across the country.

-At Hévíz, can be found one of the best spa experiences in Hungary and even in the cold depths of winter the water rarely drops much below 24 degrees Celsius in the thermal lake.
+At Hévíz, it can be found one of the best spa experiences in Hungary and even in the cold depths of winter the water rarely drops much below 24 degrees Celsius in the thermal lake.

 Spa opportunities abound in Hévíz, but more than this, Hévíz also offers opportunities to explore the Roman ruins and bath culture that began here centuries ago and that laid the foundations for the modern spa experience today.